-You can connect to a network share hosted on Windows or Linux and use this for your snapshot repository location.
+You are able to connect to a network share hosted on Windows or Linux and use this for your snapshot repository location.
 When mounting a CIFS share you can specify the UID and GID of the local nagios user and group.
-It does not matter if the nagios user and group have a different UID and GID on each Log Server instance, you just must define it in your mount command.
+It does not matter if the nagios user and group have a different UID and GID on each Log Server instance, you just have to define it in your mount command.